dropbox/stone/docs/evolve_spec.rst

   * An old receiver may have application-layer dependencies on the field type.
 In statically typed languages deserialization will fail.

+* Adding a new tag to a closed union.

+  * We expect receivers to exhaustively handle all tags.
+If a new tag is returned, the receiver's handler code will be insufficient.

 * Changing the type of a tag with a non-Void type.

   * Similar to the above, if a tag changes, the old receiver's